 That is the reason Lord Krishna explain Arjuna about the ‘samatva bhaava’.
 Lord Krishna made Arjuna to understand his duty being a ‘Kshatriya’ (warrior).
 He advises Arjuna to fight, not to defeat or to kill them, but it is his duty (Dharma) to fight with them.

 This was not only the reason why Lord Krishna explains all about this.
 With the ‘samatva bhaava’ one can understand his duties but why this is regarded as yoga.
 As explained before yoga is the way to salvation.

 When sanskaras of karmas or actions are nullified.

 Then what kind of karma we should do to attain this?

 Karmas should be performed considering them as our duty and not get any reward.

 How it is possible to perform karma in that manner?

 It is possible with the evenness of mind.

-When the karmas are done with the equanimity of mind then those karmas do not create any sanskaras which is the path to the salvation.
-At grosser level is the path to lead a happy and satisfied life.
+When the karmas are done with the equanimity of mind then those karmas do not create any sanskaras which are the path to salvation.
+At grosser level is the path to lead a happy and satisfying life.

 This whole process can be understood in the following manner: